smooth-code/h2x/README.md

 ## Why

 Transforming HTML into JSX is not simple.
-It's a compilated operation which requires a compiler to do properly.
+It's a complicated operation which requires a compiler to do properly.

 Extending it with plugins will give us the ability to create awesome utilities.